toobstar/toobstar.github.io/content/posts/2025-04-02_GenAi_Risk.md

 Through the 1990s and early 2000s neural networks and deep learning approaches developed to provide more practical commercial applications, but it will still at the fringe of engineering practice.
 It has been in the last 10 years that the tranformer revolution and Generative Adversarial Networks (GANs) enabled AI to create realistic images and videos that we saw the use of AI become more central to engineering R&D efforts.
 The demonstrations of capabilities were so impressive they could not be ignored.

 And since 2020 with the widespread release of large scale language models (LLMs) based on the transformer architecture with the likes of GPT, DALL-E and Stable Diffusion we have seen the use of these become mainstream and the attention for all forward looking businesses to be focussed on GenAI as a potential approach to rapidly improve product and service outcomes.

+## Governance and Risk in AI

+The journey of governance and risk control in AI may not have had the same explosion in usage and excitement that the most prominent services have generated, but the pathway from (1) principles of ethics and trust, to (2) governance frameworks, and now to (3) commercialised risk control service offerings has also been extremely fast and seeks to address the tidal wave of interest there is in this area.

 ## Risk Overview and Trust Frameworks